Liu Shanshan incident

-The Liu Shanshan Incident is a 2011 labor-rights and judicial case involving Taiwan and the United States.November 11, 2011: Jacqueline Liu (Chinese: 刘姗姗), Representative of the Taipei Economic and Cultural Office in Kansas City, Missouri, was detained by the FBI under suspicion of contract fraud involving a foreign domestic worker.
+The Liu Shanshan incident was a 2011 labor rights and judicial case involving Taiwan and the United States.
+On November 11, 2011, Jacqueline Liu, also known as Liu Shanshan (Chinese: 劉姗姗), Representative of the Taipei Economic and Cultural Office (TECO) in Kansas City, Missouri, was detained by the FBI under suspicion of contract fraud involving a foreign domestic worker.

-Background of the Individual
+Background

-Jacqueline Liu holds a master’s degree in history from Northeast Missouri State University in the United States.
-She previously served in Taiwan's representative offices in Chicago and Boston, and held positions such as Section Chief of the Department of International Organizations and Deputy Secretary-General of the Coordination Council for North American Affairs at the Ministry of Foreign Affairs (MOFA) of the Republic of China (Taiwan).
+Jacqueline Liu had previously served in Taiwan's representative offices in Chicago and Boston, and held positions such as Section Chief of the Department of International Organizations and Deputy Secretary-General of the Coordination Council for North American Affairs at the Ministry of Foreign Affairs (MOFA).
 During the Chen Shui-bian administration, she served as Deputy Representative under Representatives Wu Hsin-hsing and Lee Chuan-tung at the Taipei Economic and Cultural Office (TECO) in the Philippines.
-Under President Ma Ying-jeou’s administration, the MOFA appointed Liu as the Director of TECO in Kansas City, USA.
+Under President Ma Ying-jeou's administration, the MOFA appointed Liu as the Director of TECO in Kansas City, USA.

 Incident

-On November 11, 2011, Liu was suddenly arrested by the FBI on charges of foreign labor contract fraud.
+On November 11, 2011, Liu was arrested by the FBI on charges of foreign labor contract fraud.
 Prosecutors promptly filed charges and transferred her case to court, where the judge ordered her to be held in custody.

 According to the prosecution, Liu forced her Filipino domestic helper to work excessive hours while paying only one-third of the contractual wage, prohibited the helper from going out freely, and installed CCTV to monitor her.
-The helper had left Liu’s residence without notice in August and went missing.
+In August, the helper had left Liu's residence without notice and gone missing.
 After the incident, Liu immediately reported the case to U.S. authorities and fully cooperated with law enforcement in the search for the helper.

 Three staff members at the Kansas City office were listed as cooperating witnesses.
 The second witness told investigators that Liu knowingly paid the helper less than what was stipulated in the contract and frequently yelled at her.
-She also underpaid a previous domestic helper and had allegedly used physical force, leading to the helper becoming emotionally distressed and even losing appetite.
+She also underpaid a previous domestic helper and allegedly used physical force, leading to the helper becoming emotionally distressed and even losing appetite.

 The third witness stated that one of his duties was to record all payments Liu made to the helper, which were significantly below the contractual amount.
 He provided investigators with signed receipts from the helper and confirmed that Liu also failed to pay the previous helper according to the contract.

-The U.S. prosecutor handling the case stated that the relationship between Taiwan’s TECO and the U.S. is unofficial, and therefore Liu might not qualify for diplomatic immunity.
+The U.S. prosecutor handling the case stated that the relationship between Taiwan's TECO and the U.S. is unofficial, and therefore Liu might not qualify for diplomatic immunity.
 If convicted, she faced up to five years in prison.

 A detention hearing was held at 11:37 p.m.
 Taipei time on November 16.
 Liu waived her right to post bail.
 The hearing lasted less than 10 minutes, and the judge ruled that Liu remain in custody.
 Her lawyer, Wolken, privately stated that Liu hoped to negotiate a plea deal with the prosecutor.